MagnusHLund/MagnusHLund/README.md

 <img src="https://media0.giphy.com/media/xTiIzJSKB4l7xTouE8/200.gif" alt="Star wars episode 3, Obi-wan saying 'Hello there'" />
 </p>

-# Education
-I am currently on a data technichan with speciality in programming education.
-This ends in May 2027.
-While I am not at school, I work as an apprentice as part of my education.
-This work consist of 2nd line support, solving bugs and even implementing new features for products.

 # Tech stack
 <div>
 <!-- ## Development tools -->